-As a general remark, I would say, THE SABBATH IS A DISTINGUISHED MEANS OF NATIONAL PROSPERITY.
+As a general remark, I would say, the Sabbath is a distinguished means of national prosperity.
 The God of heaven has annexed very great and precious promises to the sacred observance of this day, involving emphatically "the life that now is, as well as that which is to come."
-He told his ancient people, "If thou turn away thy foot from the Sabbath, from doing thy pleasure on my holy day, and call the Sabbath a delight, the holy of the Lord honourable, and shalt honour him not doing thine own ways, nor finding thine own pleasure, nor speaking thine own words, then shalt thou delight thyself in the Lord, and I will cause thee to ride upon the high places of the earth, and feed thee with the heritage of Jacob thy father, for the mouth of the Lord hath spoken it."
-Again he says, "If ye will diligently hearken unto me, to bring in no burden through the gates of this city on the Sabbath day, but hallow the Sabbath day to do no work therein; there shall there enter into the gates of this city kings and princes sitting upon the throne of David, riding in chariots and on horses, they and their princes, the men of Judah and the inhabitants of Jerusalem, and this city shall remain for ever."
+He told his ancient people, "If thou turn away thy foot from the Sabbath, from doing thy pleasure on my holy day, and call the Sabbath a delight, the holy of the Lord, honorable; and shalt honor him, not doing thine own ways, nor finding thine own pleasure, nor speaking thine own words; then shalt thou delight thyself in the Lord; and I will cause thee to ride upon the high places of the earth, and feed thee with the heritage of Jacob thy father: for the mouth of the Lord hath spoken it."
+Again he says, "If ye will diligently hearken unto me, to bring in no burden through the gates of this city on the Sabbath day, but hallow the Sabbath day to do no work therein; then shall there enter into the gates of this city kings and princes sitting upon the throne of David, riding in chariots and on horses, they and their princes, the men of Judah and the inhabitants of Jerusalem: and this city shall remain for ever."
 You will not often find a notorious Sabbath-breaker a permanently prosperous man; or a Sabbath-breaking community, a prosperous and happy community.
-"Them that honour me," saith God, "I will honour."
-The learned and devout jurist, whose name we just now mentioned, remarks, respecting himself, "I have found, by a strict and diligent observation, that a due observing the duty of this day, hath ever had joined to it a blessing upon the rest of my time: and the week that hath been so begun, hath been blessed and prosperous to me.
-And, on the other side, when I have been negligent of the duties of this day, the rest of the week hath been unsuccessful and unhappy to my secular employments; so that I could easily make an estimate of my successes in my own secular employments the week following, by the manner of observing this day; and this." he adds, "I do not write lightly or inconsiderately, but upon a long and sound observation and experience."
+"Them that honor me," saith God, "I will honor."

 It is obvious that temporal prosperity would be the natural result of the observance of the Sabbath, if it secured nothing more than the blessings to which we have already referred.
 But there are other particulars in which the tendencies of this day exert a most salutary influence on human society.
-The "provision which this holy day furnishes of a season of rest to labouring animals," the "rest and refreshment secured to mankind"-the "neatness and cleanliness which it promotes, especially among the lower classes of men"-the "softness and civility of manners" which it diffuses throughout a community-the "tendency of the Sabhath to abase our pride and remove our native ruggedness of disposition"-the self respect and elevation of character to which it so successfully invites those who observe it with decency: all these evince that the "Sabbath was made for man," and is instrumentally the great dispenser of prosperity and happiness.
+The "provision which this holy day furnishes of a season of rest to laboring animals;" the "rest and refreshment secured to mankind;" the "neatness and cleanliness which it promotes, especially among the lower classes of men;" the "softness and civility of manners" which it diffuses throughout a community; the "tendency of the Sabbath to abase our pride, and remove our native ruggedness of disposition;" the self-respect and elevation of character to which it so successfully invites those who observe it with decency-all these evince that the "Sabbath was made for man," and is instrumentally the great dispenser of prosperity and happiness.